go-humble/locstor/README.md

 Version X.X.X (develop)

 locstor provides gopherjs bindings for the localStorage API.
-It allows you to store and retreive any arbitrary go data structure, and is intended to be compiled to javascript with [gopherjs](https://github.com/gopherjs/gopherjs) and run in the browser. locstor works great as a stand-alone package or in combination with other [Humble](https://github.com/go-humble) packages.
+It allows you to store and retrieve any arbitrary go data structure, and is intended to be compiled to javascript with [gopherjs](https://github.com/gopherjs/gopherjs) and run in the browser. locstor works great as a stand-alone package or in combination with other [Humble](https://github.com/go-humble) packages.